hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ## Setup

 The web tests require Python3, Selenium Webdriver, and at least one of the drivers below to run.
-Currently supported browser/driver combinations are Firefox/Geckodriver, Chromium/Chromedriver, and Opera/OperaChromeDriver (the latter two of which are still under testing) The tests currently require Firefox and Geckodriver, regardless of the chosen testing browser, in order to run a headless browser for setup purposes.
+Currently supported browser/driver combinations are Firefox/Geckodriver, Chromium/Chromedriver, and Opera/OperaChromiumDriver.
+The tests currently require Firefox and Geckodriver, regardless of the chosen testing browser, in order to run a headless browser for setup purposes.

 Selenium Webdriver can be installed via `pip install selenium`.
 Browser and driver installation steps are listed below.

-The user will need to log into [Beaver](https://beaver.heprc.uvic.ca/dashboard) as `{user}-wiu2` and create a key.
-There will be a popup regarding the downloading of files.
-The user should request that the browser save the file and should click the box dictating that this is done automatically in the future.
-The files can also be saved to an alternate location (for example, the `unit_tests/web_tests/misc_files` directory) so as not to clog up the host computer's default downloads folder.
-There will need to be a profile implemented for this, which has not been done yet.

 As with the other unit tests, a server configuration and cloud credentials are required to run the tests.

 Additionally, the tests require a set of files to start off with.
 These consist of four cloud files in RAW format, named `{user}-wii1.hdd`, `{user}-wii2.hdd`, `{user}-wii3.hdd`, and `{user}-wii4.hdd`; and one ssh public key named `{user}-wik3.pub`.
 They should be placed in the `unit_tests/web_tests/misc_files` directory.

-In order to set up the tests on a new server, the `unit-test` server in `.csv2/unit-test/settings.yaml` must be modified accordingly, and the login credentials if necessary.
-The `server_url` variable in `web_test_setup_cleanup` should also be modified to match the new server.
+In order to set up the tests on a new server, the `unit-test` server url in `.csv2/unit-test/settings.yaml` must be modified accordingly, and the login credentials if necessary.
+The `server_url` variable in `web_test_helpers` should also be modified to match the new server.

 The status tests additionally require the system time to be set to the correct time zone.
 This is a non-issue on a computer that is already set up, but is important on a virtual machine.